Skip to main content

 What stories do you actually tell people?
 Those are your essay topics.

-Think about the last 5-10 times someone asked you "How was your day?" or "What's new?"
-What did you actually talk about?
+Think about the last 5-10 times someone asked "How was your day?" or "What's new?"
+Write down:

 • • Stories you've told multiple times